sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 largely solves the problem.
-Sadly, the restrictions on inlining are there for a good reason -- turning the restriction off completely causes significant performance regressions on benchmarks making us of recursive functions.
+Sadly, the restrictions on inlining are there for a good reason -- turning the restriction off completely causes significant performance regressions on benchmarks making use of recursive functions.

+Areas to improve upon
+---

 This leaves a couple of places where SpiderMonkey can be improved.
 A low hanging piece of fruit is to device a better inlining heurisitc which can